Yarram Secondary College offers Year 7 to Year 12 coeducation across two campuses.

 The school curriculum is based upon the Victorian Curriculum.

-YSC is structured into two distinct Sub-Schools; Years 7-9 Junior School and Years 10-12 Senior School.
+YSC is structured into two distinct Sub-Schools; Years 7-9 Middle Years and Years 10-12 Senior Years.
 These Sub-Schools have clear focuses and vision for each.

-The Junior Sub-School focuses heavily on the development of each student’s academic, social, emotional and physical well-being and growth.
+The Middle Sub-School focuses heavily on the development of each student’s academic, social, emotional and physical well-being and growth.
 All students in Years 7-9 participate in the Targeted Acceleration Program (TAP); a revolutionary reading advancement program designed by the world-renowned cognitive psychologist Dr. Carol Christenson.
-Students in the Junior School are exposed to all curriculum areas and participate in collaborative inquiry subjects, which build students’ 21st century learning capabilities in Year 8 with Broadening Horizons and Year 9 with Community.
+Students in the Middle School are exposed to all curriculum areas and participate in collaborative inquiry subjects, which build students’ 21st century learning capabilities in Year 8 with Broadening Horizons and Year 9 with Community.

 The Senior Sub-School has a clear focus on providing the best possible pathways for all students; whether this be tertiary study, further training or employment.
 The Senior Sub-School pathways include the Victorian Certificate of Education, Vocational Education and Training (on and off site), the Victorian Certificate of Applied Learning and University courses via face to face, Distance Education and Victorian Virtual Learning Network delivery.

 Enrichment opportunities are provided at YSC through art, music, chess, instrumental music, performance productions, leadership, public speaking, camps and excursions, sport and external online and residential academic programs in Maths, Science and Engineering.

 Assistance is provided through individual educational plans for Koori students, Out of Home Care students and those on the Program for Students with Disabilities.

 Global connections are offered through a Sister School program in China involving reciprocal exchange visits, the Year 9 Young Leaders to China program and a biannual USA STEM Study tour that incorporates learning opportunities at NASA.
 Year 12 students can participate in an end of secondary schooling trip to Cambodia to undertake humanitarian and environment work.